Quiq/logspout/routesapi/README.md

 	}

 The main fields are `adapter` and `address`.
 The field `options` is passed to the adapter.
 There are five filter fields: `filter_name`, `filter_sources`, `filter_id`, `filter_labels` and `filter_regexp`.
 These let you limit which containers or types of logs to route.
 Use `filter_id` to limit to a particular container by ID.
 Use `filter_name` to match against container names.
 These can include wildcards.
 Use `filter_sources` to limit to `stdout` or `stderr`, or soon `syslog`.
 Use `filter_labels` to limit containers to require specific labels.
 These can include wildcards.
-Use `filter_regexp` to filter to only messages that match a provided regular expression.
+Use `filter_regexp` to filter to exclude messages that match a provided regular expression.

 To route all logs of all types on all containers, don't specify any filter values.